David Farrington Park

 David Farrington Park, previously known as Centennial Park, is a football ground in the suburb of Miramar in Wellington, New Zealand.
-It is used for football matches and is the home ground of both Team Wellington and Miramar Rangers AFC.
+It is used for football matches and is the home ground of Miramar Rangers.

 In 2009, the grounds name was changed to David Farrington Park as a mark of respect to the local football stalwart who died in 2008.

-On 16 April, David Farrington Park saw the first OFC Champions League game played in Wellington when Team Wellington beat AS Magenta 7–1, also qualifying Team Wellington for the home and away final against Auckland City FC for the 2017 OFC Champions League title and a chance to play at the 2017 FIFA Club World Cup in United Arab Emirates.
+On 16 April, David Farrington Park saw the first OFC Champions League game played in Wellington when Team Wellington beat Magenta 7–1, also qualifying Team Wellington for the home and away final against Auckland City for the 2017 OFC Champions League title and a chance to play at the 2017 FIFA Club World Cup in United Arab Emirates.

 History

 The park was originally a motor camp during the Centennial Exhibition in 1940, which is how it got its original name, before it was used as temporary accommodation for New Zealand immigrants landing in Wellington.

 The field was renovated in 2012 by Mexted Performance Sport Surfaces.
 The park had a build-up of organic matter and contaminants so the surface was holding water and was not draining away, affecting playability.
 Mexteds used a planer to take 100mm off the playing surface in two 50mm passes, then re-levelled the sub-grade and installed new primary drainage in between the existing drain lines, and introduced a new 50mm layer of clean turf sand.

 New creeping rye grass was sown following the drainage work, which is intended to have more stability and hold the profile together better.
 Some of the sand from David Farrington Park was recycled at Houghton Bay Park to level off low spots.
 Houghton Bay is a former landfill site that experiences regular subsidence.